You are here

 The use of European Union (EU) and ICH guidelines adopted in Australia and other Australia-specific guidelines is not mandated in the legislation.
 However, under paragraph 25(1)(d) of the Act the delegate is required, when evaluating an application for registration, to consider:

 "...whether the quality, safety, and efficacy of the goods for the purposes for which [the goods] are to be used have been satisfactorily established."

-Australia-specific guidelines and adopted EU and ICH guidelines describe the kind of data and information to be included in each Module of a dossier to demonstrate quality, safety, and efficacy.
-If the dossier does not contain all of this information, the TGA may not be able to determine whether the quality, safety and efficacy of the medicine has been satisfactorily established.
+Australia-specific guidelines and adopted EU and ICH guidelines describe the kind of data and information to be included in each Module of a dossier.
+If the dossier does not contain all information required for pre-market assessment for efficacy, the TGA may not be able to determine whether the efficacy of the medicine has been satisfactorily established.

-The TGA has an ongoing process to consider newly released and updated EU and ICH guidelines and decide whether or not to adopt them.
+The TGA has an ongoing process to consider and decide whether or not to adopt newly released and updated EU and ICH guidelines.
 As part of this process, some of the above guidelines may be amended, removed or replaced from time to time.
 Applicants should check the TGA website routinely and subscribe to the email list to receive updates on new content.

-Justification for not complying with technical data requirements and not adhering to guidelines
+Justification for not complying with technical data requirements or not adhering to guidelines

-Compliance with relevant requirements set out in Appendix A - Specific technical data requirements and adherence to applicable guidelines is highly desirable as it most readily allows the TGA to come to a view as to whether the medicine can be registered on the ARTG.
+Compliance with relevant requirements set out in Appendix A – Specific technical data requirements and adherence to applicable guidelines is highly desirable as it most readily allows the TGA to determine whether the medicine can be listed in the ARTG.

 Where there are any deviations from relevant requirements or applicable guidelines, the applicant must advise the TGA and provide a justification.